 - High performance

 Smartphone cameras and displays

 Automotive camera and radar sensors

-MIPI C-PHYSM provides high throughput performance over bandwidth-limited channels to connect displays and cameras to an application processor.
-It provides a PHY for the MIPI Camera Serial Interface (MIPI CSI-2) and MIPI Display Interface (MIPI DSI-2) ecosystems, enabling designers to scale their implementations to support a wide range of higher resolution image sensors and displays while keeping power consumption low.
+MIPI C-PHY provides high-throughput performance over bandwidth-limited channels to connect displays and cameras to an application processor.
+It provides a PHY for the MIPI Camera Serial Interface (MIPI CSI-2) and MIPI Display Interface (MIPI DSI-2) ecosystems, enabling designers to scale their implementations to support a wide range of higher-resolution image sensors and displays, while keeping power consumption low.
 It can be used to connect low-cost, low-resolution image sensors, sensors offering up to 60 megapixels, as well as display panels offering 4K and higher resolution.
-It can be applied for many other use cases, such as automotive camera sensing systems, collision avoidance radars, in-car infotainment and dashboard displays.
+It can be applied for many use cases and industry segments, including mobile, wearable technologies, the Internet of Things (IoT), drones, personal computers and automotive.